 Toss with sauce: Remove the lid and add the tempeh back into the pan with the veggies.
 Pour the sauce over the stir fry, stir, and cook for a few minutes to incorporate the flavors.
-When it’s ready, serve each serving over a bed of rice, quinoa, or noodles while it’s hot.
+When it’s ready, serve over a bed of rice, quinoa, or noodles while it’s hot.

 - Make sure the vegetables and tempeh are roughly the same size so they cook evenly.

 - If you’re using any vegetables that cook quickly, add them in towards the end to prevent them from overcooking.

 - If you can make the sauce ahead of time, it will be even more flavorful as it has time for the flavors to marry together.
 Be sure to add a little water if the sauce thickens in the fridge.